AB-820 Arctic Marine Zooplankton (10 ECTS)

 General competences

-- have developed skills related to teamwork (practical in the field, in the lab and from writing the science report).
+• developed skills related to teamwork (practical in the field, in the lab and from writing the scientific report).

 Learning activities

-One-week theoretical introduction and preparation of field activities will be followed by a two-week research cruise.
-During this cruise, sampling will be conducted in different localities around Svalbard (fjord and off-shelf).
-Week 4 will focus on lab exercises focused on species identification and other relevant analysis of the collected material, and week 5 on writing the report and preparing for the exam.
+1-2 week theoretical introduction and preparation of field activities will be followed by a 6-10 day mandatory research cruise.
+During the cruise, sampling will be conducted in different localities around Svalbard (fjord and off-shelf).
+The cruise is followed by a week of intensive lab work to analyse samples collected during the field campaign, focusing on species identification and other relevant analysis of the collected material.
+The last week will be reserved for writing the lab report, presenting results and preparing for the exam.

-The PhD students will by the end of the course deliver a report (written as a scientific paper).
-The deadline for this report is one week after the exam (home work), but it is compulsory to deliver a full draft of the report before the exam.
+AB-820 students will by the end of the course deliver a scientific report (written as a scientific paper).
+The deadline for this report is one week after the exam (home work), but it is compulsory to deliver an outline of the report before the exam.

 Summary